ludwigbacklund/ludwigfyi/src/blog-posts/the-mom-test.md

 ### Know what happens next.

 Don't let your meetings fizzle out with empty compliments and no clear commitments.
 Every meeting should end with you knowing what the next steps are.
 These next steps can take different forms.
 Commitment is one, showing they are willing to give up something of theirs like time, reputation or money.
-Advancement is another which is when they move further towards a purchase decision.
+Advancement is another which is when they move further towards a purchasing decision.

 Meetings either succeed or fail and you are responsible for where your meetings land—make them give something up to show that they are interested for real.
 If they aren't interested you have still succeeded in learning how they really feel about your product or idea.